Holographic complexity for black branes with momentum relaxation: EMA theory with momentum relaxation

-One can observed that though the result (\ref{CAR3}) does not satisfy the Lloyd's bound on the rate of quantum computation \cite{Lloyd} for $t>t_c$, but at late time limit in which $r_m$ approaches $r_h$ and $f(r_m)\rightarrow 0$, the contribution of second term vaniches and this yields \be \frac{d\mathcal{C}_{A}}{dt}\Bigg|_{t\to \infty}= 2 M,\ee which is consistent with the expected rate of growth at late time in Refs. \cite{Brown:2015bva,Brown:2015lvg} even in the presence of momentum relaxation.
-Though the joint and counterterm contributions of both the charged and neutral solutions are sensitive to the ambiguities of null boundaries through the normalization constant $\xi$, but according to (\ref{CCAR2}) and (\ref{CAR2}) the result for total action is independent of it.
+One can observe that though the result (\ref{CAR3}) does not satisfy the Lloyd's bound on the rate of quantum computation \cite{Lloyd} for $t>t_c$, but at the late time limit in which $r_m$ approaches $r_h$ and $f(r_m)\rightarrow 0$, the contribution of second term vanishes and this yields \be \frac{d\mathcal{C}_{A}}{dt}\Bigg|_{t\to \infty}= 2 M,\ee which is consistent with the expected rate of the growth at late time in Refs. \cite{Brown:2015bva,Brown:2015lvg} even in the presence of momentum relaxation.
+Though the joint and the counterterm contributions of both charged and neutral solutions are sensitive to the ambiguities of null boundaries through the normalization constant $\xi$, but according to Eqs.~(\ref{CCAR2}) and (\ref{CAR2}), the result for the total action is independent of that.

 More specifically, the relation (\ref{mass3}) yields a bound on the value of $\beta$ that the larger the value of $\beta$ leads to negative value for the mass which has no physical interpretation.
 For the neutral branes studied in this section, this maximum value is obtained from $\beta^2_{max}\!=\!2(d-2)r_h^2$.
-We investigate that for $\beta\leq \beta_{max}$, the equation $f(r)=0$ always has a real positive root (single horizon $r_h$) even when $m_0=0$.
+We investigate that for $\beta\leq \beta_{max}$, the equation $f(r)\!=\!0$ always has a real positive root (single horizon $r_h$) even when $m_0=0$.
 Further, from the definition of temperature in (\ref{TS2}) this value then yields a finite temperature $T={r_h}/{2\pi}$ in this case.
-In other words, the vacuum metric ($M=0$) has the form of an AdS black hole that in the context of AdS/CFT, it can be interpreted in terms of an entangled state of two copies of the CFT on a hyperbolic hyperplane \cite{Casini:2011kv}.
-The entangled state of two copies of the CFT on a hyperbolic plane appearing above can then be understood as a conformaly transformed description of the global vacuum state which entangles the CFT degrees of freedom on the interior with those on the exterior of the sphere.
+In other words, the vacuum metric ($M=0$) has the form of an AdS black hole that in the context of AdS/CFT, it can be interpreted in terms of an entangled state of two copies of the CFT on a hyperbolic plane \cite{Casini:2011kv}.
+The entangled state of two copies of the CFT on a hyperbolic plane appearing above can then be understood as a conformally transformed description of the global vacuum state which entangles the CFT degrees of freedom on the interior with those on the exterior of the sphere.